pacprotocol/resentinel/README.md

-# Dash Sentinel
+# Pacprotocol Sentinel

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-> An automated governance helper for Dash Masternodes.
+> An automated governance helper for Pacprotocol Masternodes.

-Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
-It is a Python application which runs alongside the DashCore instance on each Dash Masternode.
+Sentinel is an autonomous agent for persisting, processing and automating Pacprotocol governance objects and tasks.
+It is a Python application which runs alongside the pacprotocold instance on each Pacprotocol Masternode.

 ## Table of Contents
 - [Install](#install)